AI-Driven Robotics for Optics: Robotic assembly and fine alignment

-To demonstrate the capabilities of the robotic assembly and fine-alignment system, we autonomously construct and align a Michelson interferometer from scratch (Figure~\ref{fig:figure3}d, also see Supplementary Videos 3 and 4).
+To demonstrate the capabilities of the robotic assembly and fine-alignment system, we first ask the AI-driven robotic system to autonomously assemble and align a Michelson interferometer from scratch (Figure~\ref{fig:figure3}d, Supplementary Videos 3 and 4).
 The optical layout for the interferometer is generated by the fine-tuned LLM in response to a user-specified constraint on the incoming laser beam direction.
 Based on the generated design, the computer vision system identifies the required components — two mirrors, a beam splitter, and a camera — and the robotic arm subsequently places them on the optical table (Figure~\ref{fig:figure3}d).
-Following initial assembly, the robotic arm deploys the fine-alignment tool to iteratively adjust the orientation of the mirrors, ensuring the precise overlap of the two beams of the interferometer.
+Following initial assembly, the robotic arm deploys the fine-alignment tool to adjust the orientation of the mirrors, ensuring the precise overlap of the two beams of the interferometer.
 Feedback for the alignment is obtained by blocking each arm and centering the beams in the camera's field of view.
 The final interferometer and the resulting stable interference pattern are shown in Figure~\ref{fig:figure3}d.

+As a second demonstration, we ask the AI-driven robotic system to autonomously assemble a 4f beam cleaning setup consisting of two lenses and a pinhole.
+As before, the optical layout is generated by the fine-tuned LLM after specifying the incoming laser direction.
+The robotic arm places the components to create a 4f setup, and a camera images the beam before and after setup assembly (Figure~\ref{fig:figure3}e, also see Supplementary Video 10).